Interference In The Election – But Not By Russia

 Move the Election

 In another case of a direct attempt to interfere in the Republican primary election, the Clinton campaign tried to get the Illinois primary moved.
-A November 30, 2014 e-mail by Robby Mook leaked by Wikileaks holds the revelation.
+A November 30, 2014, email by Robby Mook leaked by WikiLeaks holds the revelation.

 “The overall goal is to move the IL primary out of mid March, where they are currently a lifeline to a moderate Republican candidate after the mostly southern Super Tuesday.
 IL was a key early win for Romney in 12.”

-The planned interference in the election: promote the not yet named Pied Piper candidates by eliminating any moderate, more tolerable Republican candidates.
+The planned interference in the election: promote the not-yet-named Pied Piper candidates by eliminating any moderate, more tolerable Republican candidates.

 Rigging the Primary